Privacy and Confidentiality Policy

-By way of further assurance, and since establishment, The Diabetic GP Clinic has engaged a reputable IT service provider to securely monitor and manage our systems and network to ensure the safety, security and integrity of the personal health information we hold.
+By way of further assurance, and since establishment, The Family & The Diabetic GP Clinic has engaged a reputable IT service provider to securely monitor and manage our systems and network to ensure the safety, security and integrity of the personal health information we hold.

 Our electronic files are password/passphrase-protected on several levels (which are changed on a regular basis).
 We keep frequent backups of all critical information and systems, and those backups are stored securely off site and not connected to the network to prevent their loss due to fire, theft or malware.

-All our employees, service providers and contractors at The Diabetic GP Clinic are bound by a strict legal duty of confidentiality.
+All our employees, service providers and contractors at The Family & The Diabetic GP Clinic are bound by a strict legal duty of confidentiality.
 As such, we require and ensure that each person has read, understood and signed a Privacy and Confidentiality Agreement.

 How can you access and correct your personal information at our practice?